 This combined information serve as a good indicator of ALZ-101’s potential efficacy.

 ALZ-101 has also proven to be immunogenic.
 It generates an immune response that is not associated with any findings suggestive of systemic toxicity in mice, rabbits and non-human primates.
 A GLP-compliant toxicology and safety pharmacology study in non-human primates demonstrated that it was clinically well tolerated in this species.

-Alzinova has designed a first-in-human clinical study to evaluate the safety and immunogenicity of ALZ-101.
+Alzinova has designed a first-in-human (FIH) clinical study to evaluate the safety and immunogenicity of the oligomer-specific therapeutic vaccine ALZ-101.
 Exploratory endpoints are biomarkers in cerebrospinal fluid (CSF) and serum and preliminary efficacy measured with a package of psychometric tests.

 ALZ-201 is a monoclonal antibody that is specific for the toxic Aβ oligomers.
 ALZ 201 is currently in preclinical development.

 ALZ-201 was developed using ALZ-101.
 It is a murine monoclonal antibody of IgG type that is extremely specific for the Aβ42CC oligomers.
 It completely lacks affinity for monomers, fibrils and all forms of Aβ40.
 It does not bind the plaques of humans.

 Immuodepletion of brain extracts demonstrates that the native Aβ targeted by this antibody is not detectable using Western blots.
 Despite this, it has a profound effect on the toxicity of the brain extracts, indicating that the amounts of toxic Aβ42 in patient brains are very low.